Learn more about all the tools and devices available for use in the Creation Station.

 The Creation Station equipment is free to use.
 Some materials will be available for purchase to use with specific equipment in order to maintain the integrity of the machinery.
 See the Equipment section above for more information.

-The time limit is one hour for each piece of equipment, but if no one is waiting to use the machine you may continue to use it.
+The time limit is one hour for most pieces of equipment, but if no one is waiting to use the machine you may continue to use it.

 Up to 20 people will be allowed in the area at one time.
 This could change based upon the activities in the space.